 If beach time is not your thing, there are many other opportunities to enjoy the summertime and get to know Barcelona culture.
 From exploring historic neighborhoods to climbing to great heights to eating delicious, local food on a rooftop, you are sure to find many activities which allow you to practice the Spanish you have been learning in class all while enjoying beautiful weather.

 This historic waterfront neighborhood is a former fishermen’s town, which offers delight and delicious food at every turn.
 There are plenty of opportunities to get sporty along the beach promenade, as locals and tourists alike can enjoy biking, skating or simply strolling along.
 There is also a beautiful aquarium with over 450 different species, 35 habitats and a 262 ft underwater tunnel, perfect for escaping the heat of the day!
 Interested in seafood?
 Right next to the water where the fish are caught, Barceloneta is a great place to grab the catch of the day!

 La Rambla is the most central boulevard of Barcelona, cutting through the city center with its lively energy and exciting sights.
 Throughout this historic street, you will see live performances, artists drawing caricatures, human statue art, awesome museums, and markets.
 One of the great markets is called La Boqueria, where you will be able to find a wide variety of fruits, vegetables, fish, oil, spices, and any thing else you might want to try!

 Turo de Putxet Gardens

-If you are looking to catch a beautiful view of the city, take a visit to the Turo de Putxet Gardens!
-Not quite as famous as park gruel, but still bosting a beautiful view, this is a great park to take a picnic, sit back, and enjoy the local hang out!
+If you are looking to catch a beautiful view of the city, visit the Turo de Putxet Gardens!
+Not quite as famous as Park Guell but still bosting a beautiful view, this is a great park to enjoy a picnic, sit back, and enjoy the local hang out!
 The hike up the hill is worth it for the view!